Picovoice/llm-compression-benchmark/README.md

 ## Usage

-The measure MMLU score for a given model, run the following:
+To measure the MMLU score for a given model, run the following:

 ```console
 python3 mmlu.py \